 by Nebula Haze

-During this stage, plants often need a little extra TLC as they are not putting as much effort into keeping themselves healthy.
+While they’re making buds, plants often need a little extra TLC as they are not putting as much effort into keeping themselves healthy.

 Unfortunately, this happens to be the exact time that most beginning indoor growers tend to get comfortable and start forgetting about their plants.